AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

 ## Configure the metadata properties

 In the map collection, you can configure the metadata properties in bulk for the DITA maps.
-Select **Configure Metadata**  to open the **Asset Metadata** page.
+Select **Configure Metadata** icon from the **Maps and presets** tab to open the **Asset Metadata** page.
 On the **Asset Metadata** page, all the maps present in the collection are listed on the left.

 ![configure metadata](images/map-collection-asset-metadata.png)